Skip to Content

 Photo credit: Fisherman’s Wharf / Ghirardelli Square

-Christmas in San Francisco at Ghirardelli Square
+Christmas at Ghirardelli Square

 Ghirardelli Square is the home of another giant Christmas tree in San Francisco; this 50-foot tree is decorated with oversized Ghirardelli chocolate bars because, well, duh.
 There is also a tree lighting event that takes place Thanksgiving weekend, with musical performances, puppet shows, and stilt walkers.

-Christmas in San Francisco at the Presidio
+Christmas Events in San Francisco at the Presidio

 For more holiday fun, head on over to the Walt Disney Family Museum which presents a double feature screening of Christmas With Walt Disney and Mickey’s Christmas Carol.

-Christmas in San Francisco at Golden Gate Park
+Christmas at Golden Gate Park

 Christmas Tree Lighting + Winter Carnival